nguyenhaophan/movies/README.md

 This project is about a movie webpage that I am inspired by Netflix and Imdb websites.
 As a matter of learning, I tried to apply as many features as possible to test various interface outcomes.

 It was written in HTML, CSS, Bootstrap and Javascript.
 In addition, I also learnt to use Local Storage to interact and exchange data between html files.

-I am currently working on a bigger version of this project where I would use a framework (React maybe) and build a complete website.